 Established in July 2013, Sexual and Relationship Violence Support Services (SRVSS) serves as an advocacy resource for students who experienced sexual or relationship violence and the primary education resource for the university.
-As part of the Division of Diversity, Equity and Inclusion, the SRVSS is open at any member of the Kent State community.
+As part of the Division of Student Life, the SRVSS is open at any member of the Kent State community.

 When founded it was an office within the Kent State University Women’s Center with one fulltime staff member who did support advocacy, prevention education and office management.
 During SRVSS first year, 24 students were supported through advocacy.

 When established SRVSS was charged with implementing a bystander movement for the Kent State community.
 Through research, Green Dot was chosen.
 Green Dot is a national program that originated at the University of Kentucky as a primary prevention strategy.
 SRVSS collaborated with Residence Services and Health Promotion to launch Green Dot in fall 2014.

 Also, beginning in fall 2014, SRVSS added a graduate assistant who helped with prevention education to the Kent campus.
 Then in spring 2015, the GA position shifted to a fulltime program coordinator who provided shared programming with the Women’s Center.
 Through this 20-hour position, SRVSS increased its education to students from less than 20 workshops during the 2012-2013 and 2013-2014 academic years to 51 in the 2015-2016 academic year.

 In summer 2015, 30 faculty and staff from across several campuses attended a 4-day training to be certified as Green Dot educators.
 This team worked with SRVSS to begin institutionalizing Green Dot not only on the Kent Campus but also on several regional campuses.
 With a team of educators, engagement with Green Dot exploded.
 In academic year 16-17, 43 workshops were held just for Green Dot.